 #1

-Create subfolders after adding links
+Default Create subfolders after adding links

 Hi,

-I recently installed Jdownloader2 beta and love the new features like Packagizer that allows so much flexibility.
-One option that seems to be missing is the "Create subfolders after adding links" that was available in the previous version (was using nightly).
 Often, I queue many files from the linkgrabber to the download window and they do not start to download right away.
 I do need the folder to be created after adding link to the download window because it easily allow me to download a .jpg file associated to the video that I download before the transfer start.
-Is the option missing or is there another way to make it happen ?
-Thanks |

 #2